modfin/zdap/README.md

-zdap, zfs-database-access-proxy, is a commandline tool and server ware to offload large databases in a docker compose dev environment to other machines.
+`zdap`, `zfs-database-access-proxy`, is a commandline tool and server ware to offload large databases in a docker compose dev environment to other machines.

 # Background
 With a sample size of 1, our experience at Modular Finance, is as follows